DrC0okie/HEIG_CLD_Labo1/README.md

 The set up is done directly in the browser.
 Now, navigate to the hostname of the EC2 instance with the appended path `/drupal/core/install.php`.

-Fill in the installation screens as follows:
+We filled in the installation screens as follows:

 - Choose language: **English**
 - Select an installation profile: **Standard**